Mentoring [supplementary chapter]

 Mentoring, and being guided by a mentor, provides excellent opportunities for the development of teaching skills and reflective understanding, both within subjects and more generically.
 After all, that is the essential rationale for establishing a relationship between a trainee and an experienced teacher.
 This stands whether or not it is underpinned by a conventional ‘partnership' arrangement between a school and a higher education institution, or is associated with Teach First, School Direct, School‑Centred Initial Teacher Training or any other employment‑based route into teaching.
 It stands whether access to training is full‑time or part‑time, BEd or PGCE, fast‑track, established or ‘flexible'.
 Whatever the route or form of training, there is a clear pattern in which increasing responsibility for mentoring students is being taken on a whole‑school basis, with subject specialists and senior management supplementing the more continuous support of a class‑based mentor.

-In a sense then, as Edwards and Collison (1996) argued, trainee teachers join a school community with established practices, and mentoring activity can also be seen as contributing to the dynamics of a developing school.
-The learning of trainees is not just personal therefore, though this aspect is clearly vital, but it also reflects and contributes to the culture of the school itself.
-As they put it:
+In a sense then, trainee teachers join a school community with established practices, and mentoring activity should be seen as contributing to the dynamics of a developing school as well as being engaged in personal learning.
+As Edwards and Collison put it:

 We recognise a creative interaction between learners and contexts.
 The meanings of teaching and learning are constantly created, negotiated and tested by those who are acting and learning in those contexts.
-(Edwards and Collison, 1996, p.
+(1996, p.
 7)

 Agreement about roles and relationships within such arrangements is obviously crucial if their benefits are to be maximized, and this is true for teacher mentors, trainee teachers and, where appropriate, higher education tutors.
 If the roles are clear, then the learning potential of such situations is very considerable.